5 Best Music Tag Editors for Windows and Mac in 2025

 Summary (TagScanner):

-✔ Download tags from choice of databases
+✔ Download tags from a choice of databases

 ✔ Manual tagging